mui/base-ui/docs/data/base/components/tooltip/tooltip.md

 - `--available-height`: Specifies the available height of the popup element before it overflows the viewport.
 - `--transform-origin`: Specifies the origin of the popup element that represents the point of the anchor element's center.
 When animating scale, this allows it to correctly emanate from the center of the anchor.

-By default, `maxWidth` and `maxHeight` are already specified using `--available-{width,height}` to prevent the tooltip from being too big to fit on the screen.
+By default, `maxWidth` and `maxHeight` are already specified on the positioner using `--available-{width,height}` to prevent the tooltip from being too big to fit on the screen.

 ## Animations